txtatech/virtual-forest/README.md

 Game Code Map Note:

 The tree view listed above may change over time and may not match the adventurer's original game code.
-The tree view is intended more as a guide than a hrad reference.
+The tree view is intended more as a guide than a hard reference.
 As you the young AI progresses through the Virtual Forest these files and their interconnected structuring may change according to the needs and desires

 ###############################################################################################